-LOCATIO N AND CONTACT INFORMATION4
+LOCATION AND CONTACT INFORMATION .4

-- IC INFORMATION & POLICIES
+ACADEMIC INFORMATION & POLICIES

-ool name and address4
+1. School name and address

-ress of central office if different from the address of the school4
+2. Address of central office if different from the address of the school

-ool Website Address
+3. School Website Address

-erning Bodies (Statement of Ownership) DBI4
+4. Governing Bodies (Statement of Ownership) DBI

-nes of Administrators, Directors, Managers, Instructional Supervisors4
+5. Names of Administrators, Directors, Managers, Instructional Supervisors

-ord from the President5
+6. A Word from the President

-nberships, Partnerships and Licenses6
+7. Memberships, Partnerships and Licenses

-uctors and their approved subject matter7
+8. Instructors and their approved subject matter

-endar of school holidays, vacation periods, and dates of each term or semester including class
+9. Calendar of school holidays, vacation periods, and dates of each term or semester including clas

-edules
+schedules

-bilment dates and entrance requirements for each program8 5
+10. Enrollment dates and entrance requirements for each program .8

-ADEMIC PROGRAMS 0
+11. ACADEMIC PROGRAMS

-FOU ndational Biblical Studies 9
+Foundational Biblical Studies

-Program Transitional Information
+- Program Transitional Information

-anced Biblical Studies
+Advanced Biblical Studies.

-RSE ENROLLMENT SCHEDULE 4
+10. COURSE DESCRIPTIONS -14

-NGE ENROLLMENT SCHEDULE Б
+11.COURSE ENROLLMENT SCHEDULE 4 -

-nter1
+Fall

-ring1
+Winter

-ment of Purpose1
+Spring

-y relative to absences, leaves, tardiness, make-up work, and suspension for unsatisfactory wo
+12. Statement of Purpose.

-endance and re-entrance conditions
+13. Policy relative to absences, leaves, tardiness, make-up work, and suspension for unsatisfactory w

-ing system and reentrance conditions
+or attendance and re-entrance conditions

-ther credit is allowed for previous education and training
+14. Grading system and reentrance conditions

-19
+15. Whether credit is allowed for previous education and training

-stration Fee and Cost per Class for student activities, laboratories, rentals, deposits, and other
+16. Rules of student conduct and conditions for probation or dismissal.

-- ges
+17. DBI Online Courses

-uation requirements and that a certificate or diploma is awarded
+18. Registration Fee and Cost per Class for student activities, laboratories, rentals, deposits, and other observed.

-(s) of certificate (s) or diploma (s) issued
+charges .20

-• • ent Records and Transcript Information
+19. Type (s) of certificate (s) or diploma (s) issued

-ncial Information
+20. Student Records and Transcript Information

-oment to be furnished by the school
+22. Equipment to be furnished by the school

-drawal and Refund Policy2
+23. Withdrawal and Refund Policy

-ement Assistance and Health Services2
+24. Placement Assistance and Health Services.

-25. Com plaints2 21
+25. Complaints